By Dan Epstein

 The guitar-as-comedic-device is a grand tradition that continues on to this day in both film and television, with the guitar’s four-string bass cousin occasionally getting into the act as well.
 Over the years, the guitar has appeared with such comedic giants as Groucho Marx, John Belushi, and Cheech & Chong, and been a vehicle of rock and roll fantasy for everyone from Herman Munster to Tenacious D.

-Picking the 25 funniest guitar-related scenes from more than a century of clips was no mean feat—one could easily make a Top 25 devoted entirely to the collected works of Jack Black, who appears twice here.
-But we’ve managed to come up with a list that should tickle your funny bone even as it inspires you to pick up the nearest guitar.
+Picking the funniest guitar-related scenes from more than a century of clips was no mean feat, but we’ve managed to come up with a list that should tickle your funny bone even as it inspires you to pick up the nearest guitar.
 But just remember: if you decide to smash it on something (or someone) for a laugh, Guitar Aficionado cannot be held responsible for any damages.

 Film: Wayne’s World (1992)